Skip to content

 What does current debt mean?

-The part of long-term loans that must be paid back within the next 12 months.
+The amount of long-term debt that must be paid back within the next year.